kubernetes/community/README.md

 ### How to start a SIG

-* Create a group with at least 2 owners: kubernetes-sig-foo@googlegroups.com
+* Create a group with at least 2 owners (and one of which should be sarahnovotny at google.com): kubernetes-sig-foo@googlegroups.com
   * Put a description of the topic in the welcome message
+  * Set "Join the group" and "Post" to "Public"
 * Ask a repo maintainer to create a github label, if one doesn't already exist: area/foo
 * If you wish, request a new [kubernetes.slack.com](http://kubernetes.slack.com) channel (#sig-foo) from @sarahnovotny.
 New users can join at [slack.kubernetes.io](http://slack.kubernetes.io).
 * Organize video meetings as needed.
 No need to wait for the [Weekly Community Video Conference](community/README.md) to discuss.
 Please report summary of SIG activities there.